contactsoftx125/TextOnPhoto-Editor/README.md

 <b>Third-Party Advertisements</b>

-You have downloaded our app,this Application uses Applovin, a third party vendor, to serve advertisements in the Application, using the Applovin system .
+You have downloaded our app, this application uses Applovin, a third party vendor, to serve advertisements in our application, using the Applovin system .
 By using the Application, you consent to the delivery of these advertisements and any data collected by Applovin, as per the Privacy Policy of Applovin.
 * <a href="https://www.applovin.com/privacy/">Applovin Policies</a> (click to see)